ifrountas/wpguten/README.md

 <li><a href="https://raw.githubusercontent.com/ifrountas/wphook-tuts/master/change-status-stock.php">Change the Stock status text in WooCommerce with something else</a></li>
 <li><a href="https://raw.githubusercontent.com/ifrountas/wphook-tuts/master/hook-yoast-breadcrumbs.php">Hide from Yoast breadcrumbs whatever you don't like</a></li>
 <li><a href="https://raw.githubusercontent.com/ifrountas/wphook-tuts/master/link-of-first-image-acf-loop.php">Take the first image of an ACF repeater</a></li>
+<li><a href="https://raw.githubusercontent.com/ifrountas/wphook-tuts/master/share.js">Create a popup window to use it on Social media sharing</a></li>
 </ul>